How It Works

 If you carry a passport from the United States, you do not require an eTA to visit Canada, but you must travel with acceptable proof of citizenship documents, like your U.S. Passport, or a birth certificate and accepted photo identification.
 We strongly recommend checking document requirements with your airline prior to departure.

-Canadian citizens, including dual citizens, are not eligible to apply for an eTA and are strongly encouraged to travel with a valid Canadian passport.
+Canadian citizens, including dual citizens, are not eligible to apply for a Canadian eTA visa and are strongly encouraged to travel with a valid Canadian passport.

 - You do not hold a U.S. or Canadian passport.